h4ck3rk3y/Jasoos/README.md

 - Code could have been more robust and could have had tests
 - A Better UI
 - Support for other common web files like actual template files for checking things like {% autoescape off  %}
+- Alert feature to schedule cron jobs to test the repository and mail developers
+- A wider variety of issues could be covered